gwastro/pycbc/docs/install.rst

     echo 'source /opt/intel/bin/compilervars.sh intel64' >> $NAME/bin/activate

-changing the path to the ``compilervars.sh`` script approriately for your cluster.
+changing the path to the ``compilervars.sh`` script appropriately for your cluster.

 ==========================================
 Graphics Processing Unit support with CUDA